Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 the training process [#fn-2]_.

-Helpers (see `Layer Blocks <../api_reference/akida_models_apis.html#layer-blocks>`_) are available in the ``akida_models`` PyPI package to easily create a compatible Keras model from scratch.
+Helpers (see `Layer Blocks <../api_reference/akida_models_apis.html#layer-blocks>`_) are available in the ``akida_models`` PyPI package to easily create a compatible model from scratch.

 Command-line interface
 ^^^^^^^^^^^^^^^^^^^^^^